Wilhelm Christopher Christophersen: Legacy

 As foreign minister, his in-depth knowledge and field experience with consular affairs made him particularly suited to build a foreign service organization to serve Norwegian economic interests.
 He also worked to reconcile relations between Norway and Sweden.
 His wife was Swedish, the daughter of a Swedish diplomat.
 He accepted the position as foreign minister on the condition that he was able to return to his post as consul general in Antwerp.
-But he instead was awarded an adequate pension and remained in Norway.
+Instead, he was awarded an adequate pension and remained in Norway.